FAQ about therapy

 A. See this page for info about the office’s location and how to get into the building.

-Q. Have you changed your gender-affirming healthcare services based on recent anti-trans state legislation?
+Q. Have you changed your gender-affirming healthcare services based on recent anti-trans policy changes?

 Financial questions